 - Rephrasing vocabulary or learning concepts

 Teachers will measure student progress and proficiency level through the activities and assignments that students are given on the LMS.
-Points are awarded according to descriptive rubrics set by teachers for each individual subject, and rubrics may vary between different grade levels and different assignments.
+A Grade Point Average score (GPA) will be awarded according to descriptive rubrics set by teachers for each individual subject.
+Rubrics may vary between different grade levels and different assignments.

-Teachers will provide weekly constructive feedback for each student, depending on the students’ level of participation and engagement.
+Teachers will provide monthly constructive feedback for each student, depending on the students’ level of participation and engagement.

-Teachers will provide marks for quizzes and rubric descriptors as feedback to student assignments on a weekly basis.
+Teachers will provide marks for quizzes and rubric descriptors as feedback to student assignments one week from submitting the quiz or assignment.

 Upon return to the school, a more formal one-on-one assessment will be administered to remedy any weaknesses as needed and to provide more concrete data for reporting.